OpenPrograms/Fingercomp-Programs/opg-chat/README.md

 * ...

 ### Requirements
 * Data card or OpenSecurity data block.
-If you will be missing all of them, the network interface will be disabled.
+If you will be missing both of them, the network interface will be disabled.
 * OpenPeripheral terminal glasses bridge connected via adapter.
 * OpenPeripheral terminal glasses connected to a bridge.